LUMC/hutspot/README.md

 The following reference files **may** be provided:

-1. `bedfile`: A bedfile to calculate coverage cover the specified regions.
+1. `targetsfile`: Bed file of the targets of the capture kit.
+Used to calculate coverage.
+2. `baitsfile`: Bed file of the baits of the capture kit.
+Used to calculate picard HsMetric.
-2. `refflat`: A refFlat file to calculate coverage over transcripts.
+3. `refflat`: A refFlat file to calculate coverage over transcripts.
-3. `scatter_size`: Size of the chunks to split the variant calling into.
+4. `scatter_size`: Size of the chunks to split the variant calling into.
-4. `female_threshold`: Fraction of reads between X and the autosomes to call as female.
+5. `female_threshold`: Fraction of reads between X and the autosomes to call as female.